I Need Help With…

 Let us help you to get your life back in balance.
 When you don’t even know where to start, start by getting professional help.
 That’s why we are here.

-Go to the individual pages for Bryan, Meaghan, Katharine, Amanda, Susan, and Tami, who all offer counseling in this area.
+Go to the individual pages for Bryan, Meaghan, Katharine, Susan, and Tami, who all offer counseling in this area.

 We have an entire page devoted to neurofeedback here.
 Neurofeedback can help to reduce overall anxiety and stress greatly and is most effective when coupled with counseling to achieve behavior modifications.
 Neurofeedback is a great alternative to anti-anxiety medications.